test-repo-billy/azure-rest-api-specs/mgmt sdk release planner bugbash.md

 ### The following are details:

 __Step 1:__ When opening the app, please bind you service to `Release Planner Test Service`.
-If you are binding to other service, please change it.
+Feel free to change it to other services.

   <img src="https://user-images.githubusercontent.com/40835867/211483596-80f69518-dae1-426f-a9e8-a354a2eaa636.png" width="500" />